zhanxw/awesome-tools/README.md

 This repo includes a list fo handy tools.
+Most of them are implemented in rust.

 ## Text Processing
 [exa](https://github.com/ogham/exa) - ls alternative